Suggestion: Watch the 20 minutes video tutorial before reading this article

 - ASTM Care Labels (or instructions)

-Hence, you need to make sure the goods are re-labelled before shipment.
+Hence, you need to make sure the goods are re-labeled before shipment.

 Is it cheaper to import textiles from Vietnam compared to China?

 Vietnamese factories make less than half of their counterparts in Mainland China.
 This does have an impact on the unit price.
-Especially as the textiles industry is built on manual labour.
+Especially as the textiles industry is built on manual labor.